CarbonLDP/carbonldp-js-sdk/doc/README.md

 getMembers( includeNonReadable?:boolean,  retrievalPreferences?:Carbon.RetrievalPreferences.Class ):Promise<[ Carbon.Pointer.Class[], Carbon.HTTP.Response.Class ]>
 ```

-Retrieves an array of resolver Carbon Document that refers to the members of the current container, in accordance of the retrieval preferences specified.
+Retrieves an array of resolver Carbon Document that refers to the members of the current container, in accordance to the retrieval preferences specified.

 *Parameters*